 For me, the delightful essence of village life in Locronan France will forever be the gentle dog protecting the cemetery, the watercolour class in Place de l’Eglise, and the enchanting chapel tucked away on a tiny street.

 What will you discover in Locronan France?

 Locronan France: The Legend of Saint Ronan

 The village Locronan, which literally means the place of Ronan, is named after the Irish saint, pilgrim and hermit Ronan.
 The legend recounts that Saint Ronan left Ireland and came to the Nevet forest near Locronan.
 He had many faithful followers but was also accused of wicked deeds.
 On the orders of the king, he was thrown before some wild and ravenous dogs.
 Instead of devouring him, the dogs lay at Saint Ronan’s feet.
 When Saint Ronan was accused of killing a child, he found her in the accuser’s house and brought her back to life.

 And so the legend goes that the king and people threw themselves at Saint Ronan’s feet begging for pardon.
 Saint Ronan returned to his life as a hermit living in the forest near Locronan.

-Place de l’Eglise In Locronan France
+Place de l’Eglise In Locronan Brittany

-Place de l’Eglise, the main cobblestone square of Locronan, is the perfect place to observe life.
+Place de l’Eglise, the main cobblestone square of Locronan France, is the perfect place to observe life.
 Stand by the well in the centre and take in all the square has to offer: the ancient houses, the church façade and towers, typical French cafés, artisanal boutiques, crêperies, and on this day a watercolour class.
 Men and women sit with their sketching pads capturing the timely charm of this square while their instructor in his straw hat surveys and offers advice.